bguesman/docsify-test/docs/editor/lighting.md

     <p>The Expanse light control UI.</p>
 </div>

-A few notes:
-* If you can avoid it, don't enable the "Raymarch" parameter for point/spot lights.
-It's way more expensive than the alternative analytical strategy and isn't any more physically correct.
-* You'll have to specify the light color in the light control UI, as opposed to using the Unity light's light color.
+> You'll have to specify the light color in the light control UI, as opposed to using the Unity light's light color.
 This is because Expanse modulates the light's _actual_ color via the transmittance through the fog/atmosphere.

 ## Ambient Lighting and Reflections

 Expanse renders the sky, clouds, and fog to Unity's reflection cubemap.
 Because of this, ambient light and reflections should just work, no setup required.
 However, if you want these to update in realtime, it's _crucial_ that you set the Visual Environment override's `Ambient Mode` setting on the sky and fog volume to `Dynamic`.

+Ambient lighting is also computed from the position of a particular camera.
+You can set which camera this is via [the ambient probe camera parameter on the camera settings component](/editor/blocks/camera_settings_block?id=ambient-probe-camera).

 <div class="img-block">
     <div class="img-row">